 The recently developed 3″ numbers and monograms are designed for earlier era vehicles (often one- and two-cylinder automobiles and motorcycles) where the larger plate size can appear a bit overwhelming.
 Each plate is discreetly and permanently marked on the backside with a coded current year of manufacturer so that it cannot be considered as an attempt to deceive license plate collectors.
 Nearly all states currently allow this type of license plate to be used for display and most states allow registering as a YOM or “Year of Manufacture” plate for your horseless carriage or motorcycle.

-To further enhance your plate(s), we use special of-the-era design ID monogram for all applicable states (some states, such as Connecticut or Wisconsin use a simple one letter, such as “C” or “W”, for their state identification); special designs are already completed for ARIZ, CAL, COLO, IA, IDA, ILL, MICH, MO, NEB, NEV, NY, OKLA, ORE, TENN, TEX, UT, WN and NSW (New South Wales, Australia).
+To further enhance your plate(s), we use special of-the-era design ID monogram for all applicable states (some states, such as Connecticut or Wisconsin use a simple one letter, such as “C” or “W”, for their state identification); special designs are already completed for ARIZ, CAL, COLO, IA, IDA, ILL, MICH, MINN, MO, NEB, NEV, NY, OH, OKLA, ORE, TENN, TEX, UT, WN and NSW (New South Wales, AU).
 The state monograms are very strong and thick (.125”) tempered aluminum with a matching patina finish.
 We are creating new custom state monograms for the remaining state identifications as the need arises.
 Additional plate uses include displaying the year and make of your horseless carriage (e.g. “14 CAD” or “12 BUICK”).

 We also offer smaller 2″ digits for stacking on either end of the plate.
 Examples include stacking “19” on the left side, then in the center we include the marque (BUICK), name (SMITH) or initials (JJH) and then “09” stacked on the right side.
 There are a number of our plates on Man Cave walls with the owner’s name/initials and birth year.
 We do not normally include the year for a YOM type plate because the states did not require a year on a pre-state plate.
 Short names or initials, along with a state monogram will make a distinctive, one of a kind display.
 Another use is to highlight the marque and year when displaying a car at a car show, collection or in a museum display.